mahimanzum/FixEval/README.md

 nohup ./run.sh 0 python python codenet true
 ```
 The run.sh for each of the model folders contain 3 function. <br>
-train -> Trains that specific model and saves the checkpoints and logs all the necessary matrices
+train -> Trains that specific model and saves the checkpoints and logs all the necessary matrices. <br>
-evaluate -> loades a pretrained model (usually the checkpoint-best-ppl) model and Evaluates all the usual matrices except the execution based evaluation with pass@k accuracy. <br>
+evaluate -> Loads a pretrained model (usually the checkpoint-best-ppl) model and Evaluates all the usual metrics except the execution based evaluation with pass@k accuracy. <br>
 generate -> Loads a pretrained model (usually the checkpoint-best-ppl) and generates a json file with the predictions from the loaded model.

 ## Evaluation